IBM/sms-spam-filter-using-hortonworks/README.md

 ![](doc/source/images/Jupyter-notebooks-list.png)

-As mentioned earlier, this code pattern offers three examples of how to develope, train, and deploy a Spam Filter Model.
+As mentioned earlier, this code pattern offers three examples of how to develop, train, and deploy a Spam Filter Model.
 For each example, multiple notebooks will be provided to show both a local (DSX Local) and remote (HDP cluster) solution.
 The following lists the associated notebooks for each:

 * Develop and train a Spam Filter using pyspark.

   `"Spam Filter on local spark"`
-    - Load the spam collection dataset using spark context in DSX Local.
+    - Load the spam collection dataset using Spark context in DSX Local.
     - Use Spark Data Pipeline to extract the TF-IDF features and use Spark MLlib to train the Spam Filter pyspark model locally.

   `"Spam Filter on remote spark"`
     - Push the spam collection dataset to the remote HDFS user directory in the HDP cluster.
-    - Connect to the remote spark context in the HDP cluster via DSXHI using the sparkmagics library.
+    - Connect to the remote Spark context in the HDP cluster via DSXHI using the sparkmagics library.
-    - Uses `%%spark` to run the remote spark context to load, extract and train the Spam Filter pyspark model in the HDP cluster.
+    - Uses `%%spark` to run the remote Spark context to load, extract and train the Spam Filter pyspark model in the HDP cluster.

 * Develop and train a Spam Filter using the 3rd-party library Scikit-learn.

   `"Spam Filter using Scikit learn on local spark"`
-    - Load the spam collection dataset using spark context in DSX Local.
+    - Load the spam collection dataset using Spark context in DSX Local.
     - Uses scikit-learn libraries to extract the `Bag of Words` features and to train the Spam Filter python model locally.

   `"Spam Filter using Scikit learn on remote spark"`
     - Push the spam collection dataset to the remote HDFS user directory in the HDP cluster.
-    - Connects to the remote spark context in the HDP cluster via DSXHI using the sparkmagics library.
+    - Connects to the remote Spark context in the HDP cluster via DSXHI using the sparkmagics library.
-    - Use `%%spark` to run the remote spark context to use scikit-learn libraries to extract the `Bag of Words` features and to train the Spam Filter python model in the HDP cluster.
+    - Use `%%spark` to run the remote Spark context to use scikit-learn libraries to extract the `Bag of Words` features and to train the Spam Filter python model in the HDP cluster.

 * Package a Spam Filter model as a python egg, then train and deploy the model package remotely in the HDP cluster.